 The Board of the Bank had constituted the Audit Committee under the extant guidelinesof Reserve Bank of India (RBI) provisions of the Companies Act 2013 and ListingRegulations 2015.
 The details of the composition of the Audit Committee is furnished inthe Corporate Governance Report.

 Corporate Governance of the Bank is an ethically driven business process that rests onthe fundamental pillar of high ethical values aimed at enhancing organization's brand andreputation and to protect the interests of all the stakeholders by taking ethical businessdecisions.
 The Bank is committed to achieving the highest standards of CorporateGovernance and also adheres to the Corporate Governance requirements set by the Regulators/ applicable laws.
 Accordingly the Board functions as trustees of the shareholder's andseeks to ensure that the long term economic value for its shareholders is achieved whilebalancing the interest of all the stakeholders.

-A separate section on Corporate Governance Standards followed by the Bank and therelevant disclosures as stipulated under SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 Companies Act 2013and rules made there under alongwith Certi icate of Compliance from the Statutory Auditorsare disclosed separately forming part of this report.
+A detailed section on Corporate Governance standards followed by the Bank as per SEBI(Listing Obligations and Disclosure Requirements) Regulations 2015 Companies Act 2013and rules made there under alongwith Certi icate of Compliance from the Statutory Auditorsare disclosed separately forming part of this report.

 MANAGEMENT DISCUSSION & ANALYSIS

 A detailed Management Discussion and Analysis Report for the year under review asstipulated in SEBI (Listing Obligations and Disclosure Requirements) Regulations 2015 ispresented as a separate section as part of this Annual Report.